carol-maina/dsc-v3-tableau-recap/README.md

 Equipped with these skills, you can begin considering how you can use them to enhance your data science or analytics career.
 Let's discuss how Tableau can help you in some of the most popular industries.

-1. Business Intelligence: Tableau is a powerful tool for Business Intelligence, as it enables organizations to quickly and easily access, analyze and share information from various data sources, including spreadsheets, databases, cloud services and more.
+1. Business Intelligence: Tableau is a powerful tool for Business Intelligence, as it enables organizations to quickly and easily access, analyze and share information from various data sources, including spreadsheets, databases, cloud services, and more.
 There is a growing need for BI Analysts and Engineers in corporations and governments.

 2. Sales and Marketing: Tableau is widely used in sales and marketing departments to create dashboards that help track key performance indicators, analyze customer behavior, and make data-driven decisions.